-Having spent over a decade facilitating international business relationships in Panama, including work with the Panama Canal Authority and major corporations in Panama City’s banking district, I’ve created this comprehensive guide to help you navigate Panamanian business culture.
+Having spent over a decade facilitating international business relationships in Panama, including work with the Panama Canal Authority and major corporations in Panama City’s banking district, I’ve created this comprehensive guide to help you navigate Panamanian business culture and company formation in Panama.
 Whether you’re preparing for your first business trip or looking to strengthen existing relationships, I’ll share practical insights drawn from real experiences in Panama’s diverse business landscape.

 What is Business Etiquette in Panama?